 If you or your carer need a break from caring

-You may already have someone helping you, like a member of your family.
+You might already have someone helping you, like a member of your family.
 Carers are also entitled to have their needs assessed in their own right.

 If you or your carer need a break you might need respite care.
 This might be: